API authentication

 - When the access token expires, the application can use the

-endpoint again to exchange the refresh token for a new access token.
-Thegrant_type
+/oauth/tokenendpoint again to exchange the refresh token for a new access token.
+Thegrant_typemust be set torefresh_tokento exchange a refresh token for an access token.

 Example of HTTP bearer authentication

-, the following curl request demonstrates the
+For an access token of my_access_token, the following curl request demonstrates the

-HTTP request header, as defined by RFC2617:
+setting of the Authorization HTTP request header, as defined by RFC2617:

 curl -XGET -H "Authorization: Bearer my_access_token" https://api.company-information.service.gov.uk/company/00000006